Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Geometrization is recursive

 \subsection{Proof of \Thm{th:geomrec}}

-\begin{lemma} It is recursive to find a geometric triangulation of a hyperbolic 3-manifold $N$ which is either closed or has torus boundary components.
-Hence, it is in $\RE$ to determine if it is hyperbolic. \end{lemma}
+\begin{lemma} It is recursive to find a geometric triangulation of a hyperbolic 3-manifold $N$ which is either closed or has torus boundary components, using either of two descriptions of each dihedral angle $0 < \alpha < \pi$ of each tetrahedron: \begin{enumerate} \item Each imaginary exponential $\exp(i\alpha)$ is specified as an element of $\bQ$. \item Each angle $\alpha$ is given as a computable real number. \end{enumerate} Hence, it is in $\RE$ to determine if $N$ is hyperbolic. \end{lemma}

-We give two proofs of \Lem{l:hyprec}.
-Technically, they are proofs of two different results, since they use two different representations of numbers to describe the geometry of $N$.
-In the first version, we describe the shape of each tetrahedron using algebraic numbers.
-In the second version, we use floating-point arithmetic.
+Although the second case of \Lem{l:hyprec} immediately follows from the first one, we will give a separate proof of each case.
+Moreover, even the weaker second case of \Lem{l:hyprec} is sufficient to prove \Thm{th:main}.

-\begin{remark} Manning \cite[Thm.
-5.2]{Manning:algo} also proves \Lem{l:hyprec}, but as a corollary of a harder result.
-His Theorem 5.1 shows (without geometrization) that it is recursive to decide whether $N$ is hyperbolic, given the promise that there is some algorithm for the word problem for $\pi_1(N)$.
+\begin{remark} Manning \cite[Thm.~5.2]{Manning:algo} also proves \Lem{l:hyprec}, but as a corollary of a harder result.
+His results show (without geometrization) that it is recursive to decide whether $N$ is hyperbolic, when there is an algorithm for the word problem for $\pi_1(N)$.
 He also uses a single polyhedral fundamental domain to describe the geometry of $N$.
-Although this differs from a hyperbolic triangulation, which is what we use, the two models seem equivalent in strength. \end{remark}
+Although this differs from a hyperbolic triangulation, which is what we use, the two models are somewhat interchangeable for our purposes. \end{remark}